quirozcj/monococcum_introgressions/README.md

 -o reference_combined_queries_50000.tsv.gz
 ```

-The list below are examples of the ouput files, which  correspond to the variations tables of the whole genomem combined by reference.
+The list below are examples of the ouput files which correspond to the variations tables of the whole genome combined by reference.
 They are public available ``` here(link)```

 	- arinalrfor_combined_queries_50000w.tsv.gz
 	- chinese_combined_queries_50000w.tsv.gz